Transformers (film): Plot

-One of the Autobots, Bumblebee, is also on Earth, disguised as a 1976 Chevrolet Camaro, and is bought by Sam while shopping for his first car.
-Bumblebee helps him woo his crush, Mikaela Banes.
-Bumblebee leaves at night to transmit a homing signal to the rest of the Autobots and Sam sees him in robot mode.
-Barricade confronts Sam and demands Archibald's spectacles, but Bumblebee rescues him and Mikaela.
-After Bumblebee upgrades his vehicle form by scanning a 2006 Chevrolet Camaro, they leave to rendezvous with the rest of the Autobots: Optimus Prime, Jazz, Ironhide, and Ratchet—who have landed on Earth and taken the forms of Earth vehicles as well.
+One of the Autobots, Bumblebee, is also on Earth, disguised as a 1976 Chevy Camaro, and is bought by Sam while shopping for his first car.
+Bumblebee helps him woo his crush, Mikaela Banes, and leaves at night to transmit a homing beacon to the Autobots, with Sam briefly seeing his robot form.
+The next day, Barricade confronts Sam and demands his grandfather's glasses, but Bumblebee rescues him and Mikaela.
+After Bumblebee upgrades his vehicle form by scanning a 2007 Chevrolet Camaro, they rendezvous with the Autobots — Optimus, Jazz, Ironhide, and Ratchet — who have landed on Earth and taken on forms of Earth vehicles as well.
 Sam, Mikaela, and the Autobots return to Sam's home and obtain the glasses.
-Soon, agents from Sector 7 arrive to arrest Sam and Mikaela, and they captured Bumblebee.
+Government agents from Sector 7, led by Seymour Simmons, arrive to arrest Sam and Mikaela, and capture Bumblebee after the Autobots try to rescue them.

-Frenzy, disguised as a mobile phone, secretly accompanies the group to the Hoover Dam and releases Megatron.
-Locating the All Spark, Frenzy sends an alert to the other Decepticons.
-Sam convinces the Sector 7 agents to release Bumblebee so that he can get the All Spark to Optimus Prime.
-Frenzy's virus has shut down government communications, but a pair of hackers manage to establish a signal to the Air Force.
-The Autobot-human convoy goes to nearby Mission City, Nevada to obtain a radio that will guide the Air Force's defense and secure a rendezvous point as a safe destination for the All Spark.
-The Decepticons attack and Brawl, Bonecrusher, Frenzy, Jazz, Devastator, and Blackout are all killed during the ensuing battle, but Sam manages to ram the All Spark into Megatron's chest, killing Megatron and destroying the All Spark.
-Optimus takes a fragment of the All Spark from Megatron's corpse but realizes that with its destruction, their homeworld Cybertron cannot be restored.
-The US government decommissions Sector 7 and dumps the corpses of the defeated Decepticons into the Laurentian Abyss.
-Sam and Mikaela begin a relationship, and Optimus sends a signal to other surviving Autobots directing them to Earth.
+Frenzy, disguised as a mobile phone, secretly accompanies the group to the Hoover Dam, where he alerts the other Decepticons upon locating the AllSpark and releases Megatron.
+Sam convinces the Sector 7 agents to release Bumblebee so that he can get the AllSpark to Optimus.
+Frenzy's virus has shut down worldwide communications, but a pair of hackers, Maggie Madsen and Glen Whitmann, manage to establish a signal to the Air Force.
+The Autobot-human convoy goes to Mission City to obtain a radio to guide the Air Force and secure an extraction for the AllSpark as Decepticon forces attack the convoy.
+Bonecrusher, Jazz, Frenzy, Brawl, and Blackout are killed in the ensuing battle, and Sam manages to ram the AllSpark into Megatron's chest as he battles Optimus, killing him and destroying the AllSpark.
+Optimus takes a fragment of the AllSpark from Megatron's corpse, but realizes that Cybertron cannot be restored with its destruction.
+The U.S. government decommissions Sector 7 and sinks the deceased Decepticons into the Laurentian Abyss, while Sam and Mikaela begin a relationship, Starscream escapes into space, and Optimus sends a signal to other surviving Autobots, directing them to Earth.